pyetti/ExcelParser/README.md

 # ExcelParser

-Java-based excel-parser reads excel file and stores the data in a map.
-Convenience methods provided to retrieve excel data.
+Java-based excel parser reads excel file and stores the data in a map.
+Convenience methods provided to retrieve and manipulate cell data.